 His old bike weighed in at 42 pounds.
 His new one is almost half that, and he’s only packing one extra pair of cycling shorts, his GPS, a “bivvy” (bivouac sack) to sleep in, bike maintenance supplies, and as much food and water as he can carry to the next town.

 The trip will cover new territory for the New Englander who has never been farther south than New Jersey.
 “I feel super lucky that I get to see all these beautiful parts of the country,” he says.
 Traveling on state highways and back roads will give him a rich view of the landscape.

 “These secondary highways really paint a better picture of what each pocket of society looks like.
 In your car, you don’t interact with anything.
 When you’re on a bike … you smell everything, you feel everything, you notice things that you drive by every day that you would have ignored otherwise.”

 He also looks forward to using his platform to promote mental health.
 Walsh wants to raise $10,000 for the National Alliance on Mental Illness, as someone who has lost friends to mental illness and had his own struggles.
 The fundraiser was one of the primary reasons he got back on his bike.

 “I feel more determined than ever,” says Walsh, who has no reservations about the upcoming trip.
 “You’re gonna have hills and headwinds, but you’ll also meet nice people and have tailwinds some days.”

-Walsh plans to leave from Maine on Sept.
+Walsh plans to leave Maine on Sept.
 30. Read more about his trip and track his progress, which will be updated via his GPS tracker every 10 to 20 minutes, at www.bicyclebrendan.com.